ALTITUD SICKNESS IN CUSCO

-You need to take it 24 hours before arriving in Cusco, though, and a side effect of the drug is that you’ll probably need to pee more frequently—not very convenient when you’re traveling.
+You need to take it 24 hours before arriving in Cusco, though, and a side effect of the drug is that you’ll probably need to pee more frequently.

 Bring chlorophyll drops.

 (Yep, chlorophyll as in the green stuff from plants.)
-The idea behind this natural treatment is that the chlorophyll may increase the amount of red blood cells in your system; the more red blood cells there are, the more opportunities there are for oxygen to be absorbed, thereby reducing the effects of altitude sickness.
+The idea behind this natural treatment is that the chlorophyll may increase the amount of red blood cells in your system.

 ONCE YOU ARRIVE TO CUSCO